WHO WE ARE?

 Books, knowledge & opportunities for everyone.

-New York Literacy Project (NYLP) is a registered 501(c)(3) non for profit corporation whose mission is to raise awareness for the need of books and other learning materials in under resourced communities.
-Using a variety of fund-raising activities and through the support of generous donors, NYLP seeks to provide financial aid to needy schools and communities in New York and partnering with similarly focused organizations in their efforts to promote literacy and the access to books for all.
+New York Literacy Project (NYLP) is a registered 501(c)(3) not-for-profit corporation whose mission is to raise awareness for the need of books and other learning materials in under-resourced communities.
+Using a variety of fund-raising activities and through the support of generous donors, NYLP seeks to provide financial aid to needy schools and communities in New York, as well as partner with similarly focused organizations in their efforts to promote literacy and the access to books for all.

 Join us in our mission to create a better world for everyone!